Gingerbread Loaf (quick and easy)

 Frequently Asked Questions

-Can I make gingerbread muffins with this recipe?
 Yes.
-Divide the batter evenly among a muffin tin.
+Divide the batter evenly among a 12-cup muffin tin.
 Bake at 375 F for 15 to 20 minutes.

-Can you freeze gingerbread?
 Yes.
 Wait for the loaf to cool completely.
-Wrap it with plastic wrap or aluminum foil.
-Place in an airtight container or freezer bag for up to 1 month.
+Wrap it with plastic wrap and place in an airtight container or freezer bag for up to 1 month.
 Defrost in the refrigerator before serving at room temperature.

 - 2 cups (250 g) all purpose flour

 - 2 teaspoons ground ginger